 - (1) Control and warning lamps: "Control and warning lamps" - Clock: "Setting the time".
-In some vehicles the ambient temperature is displayed to the right of the clock. - (2) There are optional and automatic displays in this field. - Selectable displays: e.g. Multi-function display (MFD) and ambient temperature display - Automatic indications: information or warning messages: "Information or warning messages on the screen" - Menus with diverse information are shown on the screen allowing many adjustments to be made: "Instrument panel menus"
+In some vehicles the ambient temperature is displayed to the right of the clock. - 2 There are optional and automatic displays in this field. - Optional indications: for example, those of the multi function indicator (MFI) and exterior temperature - automatic indications: information messages or warning messages: "Screen information messages or warning messages" - The screen also displays menus with various information and allowing many adjustments to be made: "Instrument panel menus"

-- 3 Mileage display or Service Interval Display"Mileage display or Service Interval Display" - Selector lever position display for the automatic gearbox.
+- 3 Mileage display or Service Interval Display"Mileage display or Service Interval Display" - 4 Selector lever position display for the automatic gearbox.
 The actual position of the selector lever or the gear which is engaged (for Tiptronic) are highlighted.